drg-bot/jclouds-site/guides/hpcloud.md

 The following specifications may serve as a guide if you wish to set API Access Keys: properties.setProperty(KeystoneProperties.CREDENTIAL_TYPE, CredentialTypes.API_ACCESS_KEY_CREDENTIALS)

-To get the CredentialTypes class, please see the [Javadoc](http://demobox.github.com/jclouds-maven-site-1.5.0/1.5.0/jclouds-multi/apidocs/org/jclouds/openstack/keystone/v2_0/config/CredentialTypes.html).
+To get the CredentialTypes class, find the CredentialTypes class in the latest [Javadoc](http://demobox.github.com/jclouds-maven-site/latest/apidocs).

 ## HP Cloud Object Storage